NorskRegnesentral/shapr/cran-comments.md

 > This refers to the Python wrapper of the package and is not misspelled.

 ## Downstream dependencies
 There is 2 downstream dependency (PPtreeregViz, SEMdeep) of shapr.
-In additon, the package shapviz provides additional plotting functionality without stating an explicit dependency (I believe shapr actually should have be listed under Suggests?)
+In addition, the package shapviz provides additional plotting functionality without stating an explicit dependency (I believe shapr actually should have be listed under Suggests?)
 All packages fails on R CMD checks, but I have submitted PRs to fix the issues.